mcdope/wrpdistributor/INTEGRATION.md

 If you don't do this each user from that IP would share the same `wrp` container.
 This would cause a heck of confusion with users, would be borderline useless — and very insecure.
-Yes, this is maybe annoying for as a client dev, but that's the price to avoid logins and keep the codebase simple and easy to maintain.
+Yes, this is maybe annoying for as a client dev, but that's the price to keep it small.

 Also: in case you modify `wrp-distributor` for your project make sure to adhere to the license - you MUST publish your modified sources even if you don't distribute them and use them only to provide a service.
 See LICENSE and README.md for details.